 Make it Fun: We played lots of latino music and danced like crazy.
 We also watched the movie Coco, which always makes everyone cry, but is a beautiful movie.

-Thanks so much to Debbie for sharing her family’s spring break fun with us!
-For more inspiration, check out our selection of at-home activity videos for kids from local businesses, live virtual events for kids, or at-home bucket list.
+Thanks so much to Debbie for sharing her family’s spring break fun and Katie for sharing her amazing summer music festival!
+For more inspiration, check out our at-home bucket list.